 Credit repair companies

-You may come across debt solution companies offering services like ‘credit fix’, ‘credit wash’ or ‘credit repair’.
+You may come across debt solution companies offering services like ‘credit fix’, ‘credit wash’ or ‘credit repair Australia’.
 In short, these companies act on your behalf to challenge incorrect listings.
 Moreover, they may tell you they can quickly fix your credit history and debt problems.
-However, certain companies are not always able to deliver on their promises.
+However, certain companies can’t always deliver on their promises.

-After all, any correct listings on your report cannot be removed.
+After all, correct listings cannot be removed from your report.
 However, consumers can arrange for incorrect listings to be removed themselves.
 Finally, be aware that credit repair companies may charge high fees for their services, even if they cannot fix your credit rating.

 Ultimately, consumers can fix their own incorrect listings.
 If the listing is correct, however, it cannot be removed.